Skip to main content

 Loading...

-• The compilation is successful if the following content is output at the end.
+• If the following content is output at the end, the compilation is successful.

-• Due to Klipper version differences, the appearance of out/klipper.bin indicates success.
+• Due to Klipper version differences, as long as out/klipper.bin appears, it indicates success.

 Linking out/klipper.elf